 Fun Fact: The Finnish Spitz is the national dog of Finland.The Finnish developed this breed as a hunting dog that alerts on game cueing in the hunter!

 - A square build

 - Small, ascendant foxy ears

 Finnish spritzes have to be intelligent and active to serve their true purpose.
 You will see both these traits in domesticated individuals too.
 Aside from that, they tend to remain aloof towards strangers and protective of their owners.

 Over a thousand years ago, these beautiful dogs were a part of Iceland’s fauna.
 Then, they met the Vikings who found a purpose for them as herding dogs.
 As they traveled together, the Icelandic sheepdogs would mind the sheep and ponies for their masters.
 That was how their domestication began.

 Vulpine resemblance traits in Icelandic sheepdogs include:

 - Upright ears

-- Long-haired coat that resembles a fox’s fur
+- A long-haired coat that resembles a fox’s fur

-Today, you’ll find both long- and short-haired Icelandic sheepdogs at the breeders’.
-At 30 pounds and 18 inches, these canines win over dog owners with their devoted and friendly natures.
+Today, you’ll find both long and short-haired Icelandic Sheepdogs at the breeders’.
+At 30 pounds and 18 inches, these canines win over dog owners with their loving and friendly natures.
 If you intend to give one a home, remember that they are quick learners and love to play.